-16 Vice Chairman Koenig remarked there are a few developments that are somewhat in limbo.
-Across have to be resubmitted given the amount of time that has passed.
-There were lawsuits filed byneighbors, etc., which appear to have been resolved to some level.
+Vice Chairman Koenig remarked there are a few developments that are somewhat in limbo.
+Across from Harris Pond there was a fairly large development that has not gone anywhere, and likely will have to be resubmitted given the amount of time that has passed.
+There were lawsuits filed by neighbors, etc., which appear to have been resolved to some level.